What are Crystals? (Geology)

 The arrangement within the crystal is known as a crystal lattice.
 The process of crystal formation through crystal growth is called crystallisation.

+Almost everything in the universe is made up of atoms.
 Atoms are far too small to be seen with the naked eye, more than one million would easily fit onto a pinhead.
-The late Professor Stephen Hawkings once said, "approximately fourteen billion years ago the entire universe would have been the size of a single atom."
+According to the late Professor Stephen Hawkings, "approximately fourteen billion years ago the entire universe would have been the size of a single atom."

-The following diagram demonstrates an orderly repeating arrangement of atoms in a crystalline solid.
+The following image demonstrates an orderly repeating arrangement of atoms in a crystalline solid.

-To explain the way atoms come together to form a crystal imagine a full box of eggs.
+An easy way to explain the way atoms come together to form a crystal is to imagine a full box of eggs.
 All the eggs are neatly arranged and evenly spaced out in perfect rows and columns.
 This could be described as an orderly repeating arrangement of eggs.
 The size of the formation is dependant on the size of the box.

 Likewise the size of a crystal is dependant on how much time it has to grow and the amount of space that's available.

-Obsidian which is volcanic glass is a non crystalline or amorphous solid.
-This is because the molten lava cooled so fast there wasn't time for crystals to grow.
+Obsidian which is a volcanic glass is a non crystalline or amorphous solid.
+This is because molten lava cooled so fast there wasn't time for crystals to grow.

 Granite on the other hand is known for its large crystals.
-This is because the magma from which this rock forms cooled very slowly deep beneath the surface for millions of years.
+This is because the magma from which this rock forms cooled very slowly deep beneath the surface of Earth for millions of years.

 Crystals have smooth surfaces known as faces and straight edges.
 Whilst some are large enough to be seen with the naked eye an example being quartz, others are microscopic.